marishkazachariah/zalando-womenplus-notes/README.md

 scores.add(85);
 ```

 However, you should always be cautious when using null values in collections because they can lead to NullPointerExceptions if not handled properly.
-Before accessing an element
+Before accessing an element.

+This line is a test commit.